BRF S A : Minutes Of The Extraordinary Meeting Of The Board Of Directors | MarketScreener

 Page 1 of 2

-Extract of the Minutes of the Extraordinary Meeting of the Board of Directors held on August 08, 2019.
+Minutes of the Extraordinary Meeting of the Board of Directors of the BRF S.A. held on August 13, 2019

 BRF S.A.